vogt4nick/recipes.vogt4nick.com/src/en/sandwiches/burgers/sloppy-joe/sloppy-jeong.md

     1. **Break up beef.** Add ground beef, carrots, and scallions to room-temperature skillet.
 Cook over medium-high heat, thoroughly breaking up the ground beef into small pieces as it cooks.
-    2. **Season.** Push beef mixture to the edges of the pan.
+    2. **Build sauce.** Push beef mixture to the edges of the pan.
         1. Add garlic-paste to hot center, and cook 90 seconds to cook off raw edge until fragrant.
+Push to the side revealing the hot pan bottom.
-        2. Add Ssamjang, and cook 30-60 seconds until it begins to caramelize.
-Mix in water.
-Add in remaining sauces and seasonings, and mix to combine.
+        2. Cook Ssamjang 30-60 seconds until it begins to caramelize.
+Push to the side revealing the hot pan bottom.
+        3. Scald soy sauce.
+Add mustard and hot sauce.
+Stir to kinda-sorta emulsify.
     3. **Simmer.** Mix in remaining water.
 Bring to boil and reduce to simmer.
         Simmer 45 minutes, uncovered, until the water has evaporated and mixture resembles a paste.